Expression: Quand on parle du loup (on en voit la queue)

 Register: normal

-quand on parle du loup is used just like the English "speak of the devil," when you are talking about someone who arrives right then or shortly after.
+The French proverb quand on parle du loup is used just like the English "speak of the devil," when you are talking about someone who arrives right then or shortly after.

-I think it's interesting that in both expressions, the talked about person is referred to as mean or evil - the devil is worse than a wolf, of course, but the latter is still considered a savage animal.
-I'm also intrigued that in English, the devil appears completely, so to speak, while in French you only see the
+It's interesting that in both expressions, the talked-about person is referred to as mean or evil—the devil is worse than a wolf, of course, but the latter is still considered a savage animal.
+It's also intriguing that in English, the devil appears completely, so to speak, while in French you only see the loup's tail.
+Somehow the latter seems more ominous as if it's sneaking up on you.

 Je pense que Benoît est un vrai... tiens, Benoît !
 Quand on parle du loup !

-I think Benoît is a real... hey, Benoît !
+I think Benoît is a real... hey, Benoît!
 Speak of the devil!